rickwierenga/rickwierenga.github.io/_posts/2020-02-08-logistic-regression.md

 In [the previous post](/blog/ml-fundamentals/polynomial-regression.html) I explained polynomial regression problems based on a task to predict the salary of a person given certain aspects of that person.
 I also discussed basic machine learning terminology.
 In this post I describe logistic regression and classification problems.
 By working through another example, predicting breast cancer, you will learn how to build your own classification model.
 I will also cover alternative metrics for measuring the accuracy of a machine learning model.

 <div class="warning">
-I recommend you read the previous posts in this series before continuing you continue reading because each post builds upon the previously explained principals. <a href="/blog/ml-fundamentals">Series homepage</a>.
+I recommend you read the previous posts in this series before continuing you continue reading because each post builds upon the previously explained principles. <a href="/blog/ml-fundamentals">Series homepage</a>.
 </div>

 ```python